vishvAsa/vedAH/atharva/meta/articles/kastUriH/decline.md

 Since trayi folks had first mover advantage, the threat of ritual simplification from AV camp was countered with simplified vidhana, grihya and prayogas purely based on trayi (YV schools predominantly).

+## Exterior influence

+In general the parsimonious explanation is the floating mass of mantras that AV, YV, mantrapATha of grihya sutras draw from and pAThabhedas are natural evolutions.
+Anuvaka of YV having that mantra.
+Extrapolating this to "AV composed it first; AV practitioners were the ones responsible for YV adaptations; ergo they're responsible for shaping the adhvaryava tradition" requires unwarranted leaps of faith and not supported by data.